G3mha/VANguard/README.md

 **Author**: Enricco Gemha
 **Release Date**: 04/19/2024

+## How to run the project

+Navigate to the `build/firefox-mv2-prod` folder, where you will find a `manifest.json` file.
+In Firefox, go to the search bar and type `about:debugging#/runtime/this-firefox`.
+Over there you will see a button `Load temporary extension`, click on it, and select the aforementioned `manifest.json`.
+The extension is now loaded and you can access it via the extension bar.

 ## Overview

 VANguard is a powerful Firefox extension designed to enhance user privacy and security during web browsing.
 It provides real-time insights into potentially harmful activities and privacy breaches.
 By monitoring and displaying various web activities, VANguard aims to empower users with the knowledge and tools to protect their online presence.